OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 **Cookies, Pixels and Tracking**

 We and our third-party providers use cookies, clear GIFs/pixel tags, JavaScript, local storage, log files, and other mechanisms to automatically collect and record information about your usage and browsing activities on the Quora Platform and across third-party sites or online services.
 We may combine this information with other information we collect about users.
-Below, we provide a brief summary these activities.
+Below, we provide a brief summary of these activities.
 For more detailed information about these mechanisms and how we collect activity information, see our _Cookie Policy_.

 *   _Cookies_.
 These are small files with a unique identifier that are transferred to your browser through our websites.
 They allow us to remember users who are logged in, to understand how users navigate through and use the Quora Platform, and to display personalized content and targeted ads (including on third-party sites and applications).
 *   _Pixels, web beacons, clear GIFs_.
 These are tiny graphics with a unique identifier, similar in function to cookies, which we use to track the online movements of users of the Quora Platform and the web pages of users of our Ad Services, and to personalize content.
 We also use these in our emails to let us know when they have been opened or forwarded, so we can gauge the effectiveness of our communications.